DRNadler/FreeRTOS_helpers/README.md

 * integration with C-RTL (FreeRTOS assumes a working C toolchain)
 * LwIP (recently documented on FreeRTOS site as more performant than FreeRTOS TCP/IP)

 As the vendor-provided bits are usually crap, it often takes more time/money to create a working basic platform than the actual target application.
 Not a great state of affairs.
 And as the complexity of the MCUs and peripherals (and required drivers) continues to increase, the situation worsens.
-Way back we used to expect to write all device drivers ourselves, but that is no longer sensible from either cost or time-to-market perspectives,
+Way back we used to expect to write all device drivers ourselves, but that is no longer sensible from cost nor time-to-market perspectives.

 ## We Support FreeRTOS!
 Yeah!
 Woo Hoo!
 Well, so the MCU vendors loudly lie.
 The reality is horrendous.
 If you actually need to build an application that is both performant and reliable, the stuff provided by MCU vendors is often completely unworkable.
 Typical fuckups include: